PROFESSIONAL PATH

 Namaste!

-Prior to this, I graduated with a Masters in Computer Science, and Bachelors in Mathematics and Computer Science from Chennai Mathematical Institute in India.
+Prior to this, I graduated with a Masters in Computer Science,

-I love reading poetry, and playing Minecraft.
+I love reading poetry and playing Minecraft.

-I am co-organizing a students talk series OFCOURSE, on the theory of verification and synthesis.
-If you are a PhD student and would like to give a talk, please get in touch.
+theory of verification and synthesis.
+If you are a PhD student

 Publications